GSA/CoE-MPT-template/.github/ISSUE_TEMPLATE/coe-mpp-user-story-template.md

 ### The project

-> Please replace this line with the content from this section in the Market Research Report created for this CoE MPP buy.
+> Please replace this line with the content from this section in the Market Research Report created for this MPT buy.

 ### The user story

-> Please replace this line with the actual user story or user stories that are the subject of this CoE MPP buy.
+> Please replace this line with the actual user story or user stories that are the subject of this MPT buy.

 ## Our expectations

 ### Deliverables

-This is a list of deliverables that the government is expecting to obtain as a result of this CoE MPP buy:
+This is a list of deliverables that the government is expecting to obtain as a result of this MPT buy:

 * List
 * Of